 • Four postings packed full of realistic artefacts and documents that make you feel like a genuine detective.

-It all starts with an unexpected letter from the Archive of Unsolved Mysteries.
+It all starts with an unexpected letter from the Custodian of Unsolved Mysteries.

-You have been nominated to help investigate one of our unsolved mysteries.
+You have been nominated to help investigate one of our mysteries.

-You will receive a series of artefacts and documents relating to case 426.
+You will receive a series of artefacts and documents to examine.

 If you choose to help, break the seal on the black envelope and commence your investigation